 And if you like my ramblings on all things horror then you can check out more of my work at my second home, Horror Obsessive.
 One of my first pieces for the site was about the primal themes of Halloween that I examined through Michael Myers and Laurie via the 1978 film, H20 (1998) and the 2018 Halloween film.

 Much like some of the previous Halloween sequels, the current crop of Michael Myers’s films have been a mixed bag.
-The 2018 film was an occasionally subversive and straightforward piece of franchise clearing, using homage to paint a fascinatingly monstrous picture of an aged Laurie Strode.
+The 2018 film was a straightforward and occasionally subversive piece of franchise clearing, using homage to paint a fascinatingly monstrous picture of an aged Laurie Strode.
 Halloween Kills swung for the fences conceptually, by depicting the ills of mob rule after it perceives a lack of action from authority.
 However, it was marred by sloppy execution, cynical use of nostalgia and writing that become meme-worthy (in all the wrong ways).
 It comes as something of a surprise that Halloween Ends worked for me.
 It’s audacious, ambitious, and comes the closest to the original 1978 film insofar as feeling like a potent horror fable.

 Taking place four years after the events of Halloween Kills, Ends sees Laurie Strode (Jamie Lee Curtis) living in relative peace with her granddaughter, Allyson (Andi Matichak).
 However, this seemingly quiet existence is disturbed by the introduction of Corey Cunningham (Rohan Campbell).
 The young twenty-something was involved in a tragic incident while babysitting one night.
 After getting trapped in an upstairs attic, by a young boy called Jeremy, Corey aggressively kicks down the door, which results in Jeremy tumbling to his death over a flight of stairs.